 - Ability to work 8-10 hours per week in-person on campus; some work can be completed remotely

-Applications for the fall 2023 RU Voting internship are closed.
-Check back in April 2024 for application details.
+Applications for the fall 2024 RU Voting internship will open in April 2024.

 Civil Discourse Expectations